top of page

 Mediation for Independent Professionals

-and Small Businesses - FAQs
+& Small Businesses

 If you're facing a disagreement in your business — with a client, supplier, partner, or team member — mediation offers a practical and respectful way to resolve it.
-Below are some of the most common questions I’m asked.

 What is mediation?